-The exclusion of Gloria from the inner family circle is cemented by her animalization, invoked whenever she commits a minor error.
+The exclusion of Gloria from the family’s inner circle is cemented by her animalization, invoked whenever she commits a minor error.
 For example, when she tells the grandmother that Ena is Román’s lover, she calls her ‘una bestia’ (189).
 Juan’s unrelenting persecution of Gloria is paralleled to ‘los animales con sus cachorros’ (134), a metaphor that crystallizes their violent marital dynamic and concomitantly registers both self-justification and the force of social mores concerning postwar women.
-These animalistic references continue with Juan smelling Gloria’s scent like a dog (136), and, indeed, the pervasiveness of the family’s animalization eventuates in her self-animalization whereby she conceives of herself as ‘aquel gato, triste perseguido’ (36).
+These animalistic references continue with Juan smelling Gloria’s scent like a dog (136), and, indeed, the pervasiveness of the family’s animalization eventuates in her self-animalization when she conceives of herself as ‘aquel gato, triste perseguido’ (36).
 The animalization of her persona conveys the danger of female undomestication, and its unsettling and destructive ramifications for the private sphere, which perversely validate the predatoriness inherent in Juan’s terrorizing of his wife.
 His scenting of her is akin to a form of hunting, a codified masculine activity linked with the seduction and pursuit of women, but in this case, the analogy pinpoints the failure of masculinity, which occasions the destruction of their relationship and the dehumanization of Gloria.
-Inferring social degeneration, these animalistic metaphors exhibit the discursive mechanisms put in place to marginalize her as not only an inassimilable element in the family, but an inciter of its splintering.
-Shaped by the prevailing misogynism, these allusions infer the alienation of the female worker deemed to be despicable, and obliquely, reinscribe the necessity of a reinitiation of patriarchal relations of proprietorship and an unconditional and silent obedience from the voiceless female other.
-The necessity of rendering Gloria inaudible is one of the contributory factors to Juan’s perpetration of domestic violence.
-His attack on Gloria while in the bath manifests his desire to suppress her lower-class origins and to enforce the silence of ‘el ángel del hogar’, the passive asexual model of womanhood.
+Inferring social degeneration, these animalistic metaphors exhibit the discursive mechanisms put in place to marginalize her not only as an unassimilable element in the family, but also as an inciter of its splintering.
+Shaped by the prevailing misogyny, these allusions infer the alienation of the female worker deemed to be despicable and, obliquely, reinscribe the necessity of a reinitiation of patriarchal relations of ownership and an unconditional and silent obedience from the voiceless female other.
+The necessity of rendering Gloria inaudible is one of the that contribute to Juan’s perpetration of domestic violence.
+His attack on Gloria while she is in the bath manifests his desire to suppress her lower-class origins and to enforce the silence of ‘el ángel del hogar’, the passive asexual model of womanhood.
 Andrea recounts how ‘le agarraba brutalmente la cabeza de modo que si abría la boca no tenía más remedio que tragar agua’ (48).
-The incapacitation of her vocal abilities neutralizes her lower class, evidenced by her faulty pronunciation; pre-empts any verbal challenges to Juan’s presumptive authority; and subjugates Gloria to patriarchal gender norms.
+The incapacitation of her vocal abilities neutralizes her lower class, evidenced by her faulty pronunciation; pre-empts any verbal challenges to Juan’s presumptive authority, and subjugates Gloria to patriarchal gender norms.

-Undoubtedly, the family’s bestialization of Gloria responds to a perceived menace to the legitimacy, authority and power of a family on the precipice of declassment.
-Gloria’s unsettling of their class pretensions and her flaunting of her sexuality threatens to implode their dissembling of a united and bourgeois family, symbolized by the grandmother’s photos (67), and Andrea’s memories of her childhood (22).
+Undoubtedly, the family’s bestialization of Gloria is a response to a perceived menace to the legitimacy, authority and power of a family on the edge of declassment.
+Gloria’s unsettling of their class pretensions and her flaunting of her sexuality threatens to explode their façade of a united and bourgeois family, symbolized by the grandmother’s photos (67), and Andrea’s memories of her childhood (22).
 Laforet colludes in the propagation of distinctly gendered and classist stereotypes by endowing Gloria with a low-class habitus, manifested by flawed pronunciation, vulgarisms, and uninhibitedness, which contrasts with the cultivated nature of the middle classes.
-The displacement of Gloria in Andrea’s affections is catalyzed by her awareness of her commonness, accentuated by comparison with the well-bred Ena.
+The displacement of Gloria in Andrea’s affections is catalyzed by her awareness of her commonness, which is accentuated by comparison with the well-bred Ena.
 Laforet even exceeds the aforementioned dichotomy by portraying Gloria as the vendor of the family’s objects of artistic refinement, such as the piano, which posits her as an agent of deculturation.
 The sale of the object debunks Juan’s residual and diminishing authority as an artist, and brings into relief Andrea’s family’s shabby gentility.